pmuens/awesome-serverless/README.md

 - [JeffConf London 2017 recap](https://serverless.zone/jeffconf-london-2017-recap-interviews-news-from-the-community-e853b65527d0) - Recap, interviews & news from the community.
 - [Serverless and why I dislike RDBMS](https://medium.com/@PaulDJohnston/serverless-and-why-i-dislike-rdbms-41d8f1247f4a) - Why you should always thoroughly validate the tools for the job without jumping onto tech-trends too soon.
 - [Benchmarking serverless](https://thenewstack.io/ibm-scientists-set-quantify-serverless-performance/) - How IBM devised a test suite to quantify performance.
+- [7 Lambda tips for Alexa skill development](https://read.acloud.guru/lambda-for-alexa-skills-7-tips-from-the-trenches-684c963e6ad1) - What you should do when working with Lambda for Alexa skill development.

 ## Screencasts